fluxcd/flux/site/get-started-developing.md

 ## Congratulations!

 You have now modified Flux and deployed that change locally.
 From here on out, you simply need to run `make` after you save your changes and wait a few seconds for your new pod to be deployed to minikube.
-Keep in mind, that (as in the situation where you run `make` without saving any changes) if the docker image you pointed to in the Kubernetes deployment for flux is not Successfully tagged, `freshpod` won't have anything new to deploy.
+Keep in mind, that (as in the situation where you run `make` without saving any changes) if the docker image you pointed to in the Kubernetes deployment for Flux is not Successfully tagged, `freshpod` won't have anything new to deploy.
 Other than that, you should be good to go!